shreeyasharma1804/notes/kubernetes/Volumes.md

 - A PV can be created manually (static provisioning) or automatically (dynamic provisioning through storageClassName)
 - Access mode ReadWriteOnce means that the storage is mounted on only one node at a time
 - A PV is not partitioned among multiple PVCs.
+- One PV binds to exactly one PVC, so, to use hostPath across 5 nodes, 5 PVs should declare that.
+- If a hostPath volume is only available on specific nodes, use node affinity on the pods which use the volume

 - Static PV (uses hostPath)